-It's particularly refreshing to see young men opening up about their feelings and insecurities as we know this group of people are far less likely to talk about their mental health, which ultimately contributes to suicide being the most common cause of death for men under 45.
+It's particularly refreshing to see young men opening up about their feelings and insecurities, as we know this group of people are far less likely to talk about their mental health, which ultimately contributes to suicide being the most common cause of death for men under 45.

-We've all felt like Dr Alex who was finding it difficult to find a partner and questioned whether there was something wrong with him, haven't we?
+We've all felt like Dr Alex who was finding it difficult to find a partner and he questioned whether there was something wrong with him, haven't we?